avaneev/prvhash/README.md

 be "programmed" to produce a necessary outcome.
-However, as this PRNG does not expose its momentary internal state, such "programming" is hardly possible to perform for an attacker, even if the entropy input channel is exposed: consider an `(A^C)*(B^C)` equation; an adversary can control `C`, but does not know the values of `A` and `B`, thus this adversary cannot predict the outcome.
+However, as this PRNG does not expose its momentary internal state, such "programming" is hardly possible to perform for an attacker, even if the entropy input channel is exposed: consider the `(A^C)*(B^C)` equation; an adversary can control `C`, but does not know the values of `A` and `B`; thus this adversary cannot predict the outcome.
 Beside that, as the core hash function naturally eliminates the bias from the external entropy of any statistical quality and frequency, its control may be fruitless.
-Note that to reduce such "control risks", the entropy input should use as fewer bits as possible, like demonstrated in `prvrng.h`.
+Note that to reduce such "control risks", the entropy input should use as fewer bits as possible, like demonstrated in the `prvrng.h` file.

 P.S.
-The reason the InitVec in the `prvhash64` hash function has the value quality constraints and an initial non-zero state, is that otherwise the function would require 5 preliminary "conditioning" rounds (core hash function calls) to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically, for hash-table
+The reason the InitVec in the `prvhash64` hash function has the value quality constraints, and an initial non-zero state, is that otherwise the function would require 5 preliminary "conditioning" rounds (core hash function calls) to neutralize any oddities (including zero values) in InitVec; that would reduce the performance of the hash function dramatically, for hash-table